 Legislative history: Local Law 6/21

+Replace the existing Section 28-118.17 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.19.1 Replacement of posted certificates of occupancy and signs.
 All posted certificates of occupancy, partial certificates of occupancy, temporary, including interim, certificates of occupancy or signs, as applicable, shall not be removed or defaced and, if lost, removed or defaced, shall be immediately replaced.
 The commissioner may inspect or cause to be inspected periodically all buildings for compliance with the provisions of this code in regard to posting; and the inspection reports shall specify any violation thereof.

 Legislative history: Local Law 6/21